 Born and raised just over the hill in the Bitterroot Valley, Cori eventually found her way to Boise, Idaho where she met her sweetheart, who had grown up in Salmon.
 In 2006, they made an impulsive decision to leave city life behind for a slower pace and decided to move back to Salmon, jumping feet first into the community.
 Whether you run into her volunteering on various boards, youth sports, or civic groups, Cori and her husband, Ryan believe very strongly that Salmon is an amazing place to live and raise a family.

 Willow was raised in Utah along the Wasatch Front, and upon graduation moved to Flagstaff, Arizona where she both began a career as a boatman and became a college student.
-Studies in chemistry and biology provided amazing plant and wildlife work opportunities across Arizona, mainly in the Grand Canyon.
 Her science background eventually evolved into the medical field, and she is now a nurse practitioner.
 Willow has a passion for the health and well-being of individuals, communities, and the environment.
-She first chanced upon and fell in love with the Salmon River in 1996, and has since migrated to Salmon Valley as a permanent resident.
+She first chanced upon and fell in love with the Salmon River in 1996, and migrated to Salmon Valley as a permanent resident.
 Willow and her husband, Joel moved here with their two sons to live life immersed in nature, adventure and to take advantages of the opportunities for self-sustainability.
-Willow is keen to be part of the Salmon Valley Stewardship board to support the health of the entire Salmon community and surrounding environment.

 Board Vice President

 Kate Stoddard grew up in Boise, Idaho with rural roots.
 Her grandfather was born and raised in Leadore and her grandmother in Challis.
 Kate moved to Salmon in 2014, feeling a magnetic pull to its central location near the heart of Idaho's wilderness lands.
-Kate has been a career river guide on the Middle Fork and Main Salmon rivers since 2007 which has instilled a strong sense of stewardship and duty regarding wild and natural landscapes.
-Kate is a guide liason for the Redside Foundation, and enjoys giving back to the community that has given so much to her.
-Kate has a masters in the science of nutrition which led her to start her social impact business Orchestra Provisions.
-Orchestra Provisions was born out of a need for more alternative, healthy and earth friendly protein sources.
-Orchestra's vision is to mend broken food systems by supporting regenerative agriculture and simultaneously meeting increased demands for protein in the human diet.
+Being a river guide on the Middle Fork and Main Salmon rivers since 2007 instilled a strong sense of stewardship and duty regarding wild and natural landscapes.
+Kate is a guide liason for the Redside Foundation and has a masters in the science of nutrition, which led her to start her social impact business Orchestra Provisions.
 Kate is a mother to Wren Wilson, and this is the part of her identity that means the most to her.
 When spare time comes, he runs straight to the hills to be outside in any way possible, often backcountry skiing, kayaking, mountain biking...or simply walking in the woods.
-Kate dreamed of a job with the Salmon Valley Stewardship when she first moved here, seeing infinite value and feeling complete resonance with the importance of the work done by this organization.